Definition of Function in C

 • In the case of single file programs, static variables are defined within functions and individually have the same scope as automatic variables.

-• The keyword/specifier precedes with the variable declaration.
+• The keyword/specifier precedes the variable declaration.

 • Static values cannot be accessed outside of their defining function.